Wisconsin driver’s ed grant OPEN — apply NOW!

 • Practice hours: The teen must have at least 50 hours of supervised driving, including 10 hours at night.

-• Driver’s ed: Driver education (classroom and behind‑the‑wheel) must be completed, and the school must submit course completion electronically before the road test date.
+• Driver’s ed: Driver education must be completed, and the school must have submitted course completion electronically before the road test date.

-If any of these boxes are not checked yet, it is better to wait to schedule the road test and focus on finishing practice and coursework first.
+If any of these requirements are still incomplete, it is usually better to wait to schedule the road test and focus first on finishing practice hours and coursework.

 Simple eligibility snapshot